lightbend/config/HOCON.md

 `delete` operation in other words.

-If a substitution does not match any value present in the configuration and is not resolved by an external source, it is evaluated to `null`.
+If a substitution does not match any value present in the configuration and is not resolved by an external source, then it is undefined.
+An undefined substitution with the `${foo}` syntax is invalid and should generate an error.

+If a substitution with the `${?foo}` syntax is undefined:

+ - if it is the value of an object field then the field should not be created.
+ - if it is an array element then the element should not be added.
+ - if it is part of a value concatenation then it should become an empty string.
+ - `foo : ${?bar}` would avoid creating field `foo` if `bar` is undefined, but `foo : ${?bar} ${?baz}` would be a value concatenation so if `bar` or `baz` are not defined, the result is an empty string.

 Substitutions are only allowed in object field values and array elements (value concatenations), they are not allowed in keys or